Contact: 301-895-5759

 Grantsville, MD 21536

-ATTENTION VISITORS: We apologize that our office is periodically closed as we are out in the field.
-We encourage calling prior to visiting the office to ensure staff will be onsite.
-The main phone number voice messages will be answered during business hours.
 All informational materials, maps, brochures, along with temporary fuelwood permits, shooting range envelopes, and non-reservable camping envelopes can be found at the kiosk located at the end of the parking lot.
-Payment envelopes can be placed in the green pay pipe located in front of the kiosk.
+Payment envelopes can be placed in the green pay pipe located in front to the right of the kiosk.

 Information

-Savage River State Forest visitors can enjoy hiking, biking, boat/canoeing, ORV trail riding, firewood cutting, fishing, hunting, snowmobiling, cross-country skiing and primitive camping.
-Savage River also has a public shooting range which is open 365 days a year from sunrise to sunset.
+Savage River State Forest visitors can enjoy hiking, biking, boat/canoeing, ORV trail riding, firewood cutting, fishing, hunting, snowmobiling, cross-country skiing, and primitive camping.
+Savage River also has a public shooting range which is open 365 days a year, from sunrise to sunset.
 (Call office to check for occasional closures.)
 Many areas of the forest have been designated as State Wildlands, ensuring the preservation of unique natural resources.
 Forest regulations are posted throughout the State Forest on bulletin boards.
-A kiosk located outside the headquarters can be visited 24 hours a day to obtain self-registration firewood cutting permits, self-registration camping permits, self-registration yearly shooting range permits and general information.
-Additional information and brochures can be obtained by calling the forest headquarters at 301-895-5759.
+A kiosk located outside the headquarters can be visited 24 hours a day to obtain self-registration firewood cutting permits, self-registration camping permits, self-registration daily and yearly shooting range permits, and general information.